DeviprasadShetty9833/My_Portfolio/README.md

 > **Quote**:
 > - "People who smile while they are alone used to be called insane until we invented smartphones and social media.”
 > — **Mokokoma Mokhonoana**
+> - "Computers are man's attempt at designing a cat: it does whatever it wants, whenever it wants, and rarely ever at the right time."
+> — **Robert A. Heinlein**

 <!-- ![Quote](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical) -->